 15 Things You Might Not Know About Of Mice and Men

 You probably spent some time as a teenager reading John Steinbeck’s novella Of Mice and Men.
 Even if you know about Lennie and George’s heartbreaking pursuit of life, liberty, and a hutch full of rabbits, there are a few things you might have missed about the iconic story during English class.
-To commemorate what would have been Steinbeck's 115th birthday, here are 15 things you might not have known about Of Mice and Men.

 1. STEINBECK HAD DONE LENNIE AND GEORGE’S GIG.